zipzit/vscode_cpp_projects/README.md

 # vscode_cpp_projects
 Run C++ Code on VS Code on Linux

 The goal here is to run C++ programs on a Linux box using Visual Studio Code, including the ability to debug / step through code.
 These samples show a progression of making this work.
+Please note, this is a work in progress...
+I'm trying to learn this stuff... been awhile since I've really used C/C++ for anything.
+I'm sure there are plenty of errors here.
+Feel free to raise [an issue!](https://github.com/zipzit/vscode_cpp_projects/issues)

 ## Tools